 VVAR — Vertical Metrics Variations Table

 The VVAR table is used in variable fonts to provide variations for vertical glyph metric values.
 This can be used to provide variation data for advance heights in the 'vmtx' table.
-In fonts with TrueType outlines, it can also be used to provide variation data for top and bottom side bearings obtained from the 'vmtx' table and glyph bounding box.
+In fonts with TrueType outlines, it can also be used to provide variation data for top and bottom side bearings obtained from the 'vmtx' table and glyph bounding box, defined in the 'glyf' table.
 In addition, it can also be used in fonts that have CFF 2 outlines to provide vertical-origin variation data.

 For a general overview of OpenType Font Variations and terminology related to variations, see the chapter, OpenType Font Variations Overview.